GrahamDumpleton/wsgiorg/proposals-2.0.rst

 Currently the specification does not require servers to provide ``environ['wsgi.input'].readline(size)`` (the size argument in particular).
-But ``cgi.FieldStorage`` calls readline this way, so in effect it is required.
+But :py:class:`cgi.FieldStorage` calls readline this way, so in effect it is required.

 app_iter and threads
 --------------------